viktorgullmark/exilence-next/README.md

 ```
 npm install
 npm start (to serve the project)
-npm run build-prod (optional, to build the installer for production)
+npm run build (optional, to build the installer for production)
 ---
 npm run release (optional, to build the installer for production and release)
+---
+npm run smoke-build-linux (build for linux)
+npm run smoke-build-mac (build for macOS)
+npm run smoke-build-win (build for windows)
 ```
 NOTE: Running a build using node versions newer than v14 seem to fail on MacOS and Linux.
 For development on these platforms, it's recommended to use v14.16.1 (Latest LTS).